 Paronella Park Is A Photographer's Dream

-Sit still for only a few minutes and you'll see just how alive this park really is.
+Sit still for only a few minutes and you'll see just how alive this Spanish Castle in Cairns really is.
 Birds and Butterflies galore!
 Small marsupials, Lizards and Brush Turkeys running among the leafy floor.
 Take your time and capture the beautiful native creatures of Australia!

 Top Photography Spots: Kauri Avenue, The Picnic Area at the Main Falls & The Lower Refreshments Rooms (in front of the Tennis Courts - best when the flowers are in bloom to get the specs of bright pink and orange)